vitormcruz/tome/README.md

     package: 'MyProject-Features'
 ```

-Then create methods for the scenario specification and implementation.
-There is no naming rules, just annotate it with the `<scenario>` pragma:
+Then create scenario methods, there is no naming rules, just annotate it with the `<scenario>` pragma:

 ```smalltalk
 MyFeature >> Scenario_Method_Name